colowo12/cocktail-app/README.md

-Create a web app to list cocktails.
+## Create a web app to list cocktails.

 The coctail API: https://www.thecocktaildb.com/api/json/v1/1/search.php?s=margarita

-TASK: fork this repo and create a web app that displays a list of nicely formatted results, in english, from the API link above.
+* create a web app that displays a list of nicely formatted results, in english, from the API link above.

-BONUS 1: provide the ability to search the api
+* provide the ability to search the api

-BONUS 2: allow switching between languages
+* allow switching between languages

+## Setup

+Clone the repo then run

+* `npm install`
+* `npm run dev`